UMDOER/PSYC341OER/_pages/attention-consciousness/attentionprocesses.md

 <figure>
     <img src="https://UMDOER.github.io/PSYC341OER/images/att2.png" style="width:100%">
-    <figcaption> Figure 2: Late Selection Models <br/>
+    <figcaption> Figure 2: Late Selection Models </figcaption>
+</figure>

 Other selective attention models have been proposed as well.
-Alate selection or response selection model proposed by Deutsch and Deutsch (1963) suggests that all information in the unattended ear is processed on the basis of meaning, not just the selected or highly pertinent information.
+A late selection or response selection model proposed by Deutsch and Deutsch (1963) suggests that all information in the unattended ear is processed on the basis of meaning, not just the selected or highly pertinent information.
 However, only the information that is relevant for the task response gets into conscious awareness.
-This model is consistent with ideas of subliminal perception; in other words, that you don’t have to be aware of or attending a message for it to be fully processed for meaning.</figcaption>
+This model is consistent with ideas of subliminal perception; in other words, that you don’t have to be aware of or attending a message for it to be fully processed for meaning.
-</figure>

 <figure>
     <img src="https://UMDOER.github.io/PSYC341OER/images/att3.png" style="width:100%">